drvinceknight/cfm/nbs/chapters/01-using-notebooks/main.md

 1. File Explorer on **Windows**
 2. Finder on **OS X**

-Navigate to where your notebook is (this might not be immediately obvious): you should see a `introduction.ipynb` file.
+Navigate to where your notebook is (this might not be immediately evident): you should see a `introduction.ipynb` file.

 Let us rearrange things.